-Configuring the thin client local settings
+Configuring thin client local settings

-You can configure the local settings on the device using the System Preferences, Display, Peripherals, and Printer Setup dialog boxes.
-Depending on user privilege level, some dialog boxes and options may not be available for use.
+You can configure the local settings on the thin client using the System Preferences, Display, Peripherals, and Printer Setup dialog boxes.
+Depending on the user privilege level, some dialog boxes and options may not be available for use.